mainfram-work/geb/README.md

 ## Code of Conduct

-Everyone interacting in the Geb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/geb/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Geb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mainfram-work/geb/blob/main/CODE_OF_CONDUCT.md).

-cat extensions.list | xargs -L 1 code --install-extension